nbeaver/wanted-metadata-for-shell-commands/README.markdown

 However, they are limited to categorizing under single commands.
 Does counting files with `find . -type f | wc -l` go under `find` or `wc`?

-There's also got an online, searchable repository of shell commands:
+There's also an online, searchable repository of shell commands:

 <http://www.commandlinefu.com/commands/browse>